Services

 High carbon steels will rust overtime if not kept dry and regularly oiled as they do not have certain minerals in the steel which protect them from reacting with water.
 So, after use, gently wash your blade and dry, oil as needed.
 I recommend a food grade mineral oil for blades and either wood balsam or oil for handles if they are natural wood, however any food safe oil will work in a pinch (not olive oil as it goes rancid).

 You will find that your knife will take, and hold, a very sharp edge.
 The make-up of the steel allows this but it means you must not use the knife for any other than its intended purpose.
 Bone, stone, metal and glass will chip the cutting edge, dropping the knife could result in tipping the nose or chipping the blade.
 This is generally the case with carbon steel vs stainless steel.
 You can achieve a much finer, sharper edge, but you lose some durability.
 A trade off that I personally think can be well worth it, but not always necessary.
 My bushcraft knives are forged much tougher than my Kitchen knives, but abuse of them will result in permanent damage to your blade.
-For this reason I advise against using ‘Knife Steels’ on carbon steel as they can potentially catch on the cutting edge and are far too aggressive in general.

 Handle care